National highways to be expanded by 25,000 km in 2022-23: FM | Science-Environment

 - India

-Finance Minister Nirmala Sitharaman on Tuesday said national highways will be expanded by 25,000 km during 2022-23 and the national ropeway development programme will be taken up in the public-private partnership (PPP) mode.
+Finance Minister Nirmala Sitharaman on Tuesday said national highways will be expanded by 25,000 kilometres (km) during 2022-23 and the national ropeway development programme will be taken up in the public-private partnership (PPP) mode.

 Sitharaman announced this while presenting the Budget 2022-23 in Parliament.